Josh Sapan: AMC Networks

-In the following years, Sapan continued the company's original programming with the Emmy Award-winning BBC America series “Killing Eve,” as well as AMC's “Breaking Bad” follow-up “Better Call Saul.”
-The company has also been the American home to BBC's Emmy Award-winning natural history series including “Planet Earth II,” “Blue Planet II,” “Dynasties,” and “Seven Worlds, One Planet.”

 Under Sapan, AMC Networks was an early creator of targeted subscription video on demand services.
 In 2014, Sapan led the company's launch of Doc Club, now called Sundance Now, dedicated to true crime, thrillers and dramas followed by the 2015 launch of horror-focused streaming service Shudder.
-In 2018, Sapan led AMC Networks’ acquisition of RLJ Entertainment, home to streaming services Acorn TV, specializing in mysteries and drama, and UMC (now ALLBLK), the first streaming destination dedicated to Black audiences.
+In 2018, Sapan led AMC Networks’ acquisition of RLJ Entertainment, home to streaming services Acorn TV, specializing in mysteries and drama, and UMC (now ALLBLK).

 In 2018, Sapan also led the acquisition of Levity Live and he led AMC Networks to join 21st Century Fox and Sky Plc in a $75 million funding round for sports TV service FuboTV.

-In May 2020, the company announced the acquisition of the works of Anne Rice including The Vampire Chronicles and The Mayfair Witches.
-AMC Networks will hold the rights to develop the works under the AMC Studios umbrella, as well as external partner licensing, with Anne Rice and son Christopher Rice serving as executive producers on all series and films.

 Sapan oversaw the creation of AMC Networks’ two subscription video on demand bundles, AMC+ and WE tv+, which launched in June 2020 on Comcast's Xfinity platform.
-AMC+ includes series from AMC and sister networks like SundanceTV and IFC, ad-free with early premieres on demand, along with the streaming services Shudder, Sundance Now, and IFC Films Unlimited.
-WE tv+, features programming from the company's reality network WE tv and the UMC streaming service.
 Later in 2020, AMC Networks expanded the bundles to customers of DISH and Sling TV followed by Amazon Prime Video Channels and Apple TV channels.
 Sapan will continue to produce six independent films for IFC in 2023-2024.

+Other activities

+Sapan owns the world's largest collection of antique lightning rods, a selection of which is on permanent display at the Franklin Institute in Philadelphia.
+Partnering with the Museum of the Moving Image in Queens, NY, Sapan launched Marvels of Media in May 2022 with an exhibition, awards ceremony, and festival celebrating autistic media-makers.
+For its inaugural year, more than 3,000 entries were received from 117 countries.
+In addition, Sapan works with The Fortune Society in New York, focusing on previously incarcerated individuals and teaching how to successfully reenter the workforce.
+In September 2022, Sapan became an “Executive in Residence” at Columbia University’s Graduate Business School.